 Despite Wozniacki’s high ranking, she only recently won her first major singles title at the 2018 Australian Open, defeating No. 1-ranked Simona Halep.

 Petra Kvitova Net Worth: $24M

 The Czech star has won more than $26 million in prize money throughout her career.
 In this year alone, Kvitova has scored a little over $2.5 million in prize money.
-The powerhouse tennis player, who is currently ranked No. 8, has won two Wimbledon titles, one in 2011 against Maria Sharapova and the other in 2014.
+The powerhouse tennis player, who was ranked No. 8 as of June, has won two Wimbledon titles, one in 2011 against Maria Sharapova and the other in 2014.
 But as successful as Kvitova is, her career almost ended in 2016 when she was injured in a knife attack that severely damaged her hand.

 Click through to check out the highest-paid soccer players.